teilomillet/gollm/README.md

 initialPrompt := "Write a short story about a robot learning to love." taskDescription := "Generate a compelling short story that explores the theme of artificial intelligence developing emotions."

-optimizer := gollm.NewPromptOptimizer(llm, initialPrompt, taskDescription,
+optimizer := gollm.NewPromptOptimizer(llmInstance, initialPrompt, taskDescription,
     gollm.WithCustomMetrics(
         gollm.Metric{Name: "Creativity", Description: "How original and imaginative the story is"}, gollm.Metric{Name: "Emotional Impact", Description: "How well the story evokes feelings in the reader"},